Emanon (Wayne Shorter album): Reception

 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 79, based on nine reviews, which indicates "generally favorable reviews".
+It would finish in first place in the 2018 NPR Music Jazz Critics Poll.

 Larry Blumenfeld of The Wall Street Journal stated "Mr. Shorter’s music has always demanded alternate routes and suggested parallel worlds—it implies a multiverse of sorts.
 This package frames such ideas with splendor, elevating his stature in unexpected ways".
 Chris Pearson of The Times wrote "By now we should have learnt to trust Wayne Shorter, the great saxophonist whose credits stretch back to Miles Davis and Weather Report.
 Still, one trembles at the prospect of his latest project, a triple orchestral album swimming in armchair philosophy, cod sociology and sci-fi and accompanied by a comic book.
 It sounds barmy and boring, but wait — come back.
 It’s actually brilliantly beautiful".
 John Fordham of The Guardian added "If newcomers discover Shorter via this luxurious multimedia package, then Emanon will have done its job – but the music here is all that it really takes".
 John Garratt of PopMatters noted "We can't go handing great reviews to Wayne Shorter just because he's Wayne Shorter; he has to prove that he can deliver the goods all over again.
 With Emanon, he has".

 At the 61st Grammy Awards, Emanon won the Best Jazz Instrumental Album category.